-For example, airlines could use the data collected to connect several travelers making the same trip to the airport, and offer them the possibility of carpooling.
-They could also propose, directly from their platform, the possibility to buy tickets according to the city in which the traveler is going.
+For example, airlines could use the data collected to connect several travellers making the same trip to the airport and offer them the possibility of carpooling.
+They could also propose, directly from their platform, the possibility to buy tickets according to the city in which the traveller is going.
 Often a source of stress, this feature could guarantee the traveler to arrive at his destination without having to borrow a car.
-Moreover, the traveler will not need to waste time buying tickets, but can simply use the application of the airline he used.
-By integrating the bus schedules for example, the traveler can, on board the plane, start planning his trip, without rushing.
+Moreover, the traveller will not need to waste time buying tickets, but can simply use the application of the airline he used.
+By integrating the bus schedules, for example, the traveler can, on board the plane, start planning his trip, without rushing.

 Thanks to solutions such as Lyko, it is very easy to integrate this type of information within its platform.
 This is what the airline company Joon has done.
 In collaboration with Lyko, the airline has integrated directly into its IFE and its mobile application the possibility to book its intermodal journey.